 Blood Supply and Lymphatics

 The main blood supply to the buccinator comes from three arteries which form extensive anastomotic vascular plexus on the muscle's lateral surface and within its fibers.
-The posterior part of the muscle is supplied by the buccal artery, which is a branch of the maxillary artery.
-The artery runs in an anteroinferior direction either superficial or deep to the lateral pterygoid muscle to reach the posterior part of the muscle.
+The posterior part of the muscle is supplied by the buccal artery, a branch of the maxillary artery.
+The artery runs in an anteroinferior direction, either superficial or deep, to the lateral pterygoid muscle to reach the posterior part of the muscle.
 The facial artery, via its numerous branches, supplies the posterior, inferior, and anterior parts of the muscle.
-The posterior buccal branch, which is the largest branch of the facial artery supplies the posterior half of the muscle.
+The posterior buccal branch, the largest branch of the facial artery, supplies the posterior half of the muscle.
 Inferior buccal branches of the facial artery supply the inferior half of the muscle.
-It then runs anterosuperiorly to give off anterior buccal branches which supply the anterior half of the muscle.
-Two small branches form the posterosuperior alveolar artery, which is a branch of the maxillary artery that enters the buccinator muscle posterosuperiorly and supply the surrounding area.
+It then runs anterosuperiorly to give off anterior buccal branches, which supply the anterior half of the muscle.
+Two small branches form the posterosuperior alveolar artery, a branch of the maxillary artery that enters the buccinator muscle posterosuperiorly and supplies the surrounding area.

 Venous drainage of the muscle occurs through the pterygoid plexus and internal maxillary vein.

 The muscle has both motor and sensory innervations.
 Sensory innervation is by the long buccal nerve, which is a branch of the maxillary division of the fifth cranial nerve.
 Motor innervation of the muscle is via the temporal and cervical divisions of the seventh cranial nerve (facial nerve).